dantasfiles/puzzles/README.md

 This repository contains attempted solutions to math, logic, and CS puzzles.

-The date of file commits does not accurately reflect when I tried to solve it, just when I uploaded it.
+The date of file commits does not accurately reflect when I tried to solve it, just when I uploaded the solution.